Loading figure…

 Referred to the Subcommittee on Immigration and Border Security.

-Why: Sponsoring relief for individuals facing immigration issues aligns with the stated support for comprehensive immigration reform and protections for vulnerable migrants.
+Why: Sponsoring a bill that provides relief to specific individuals aligns with the broader support for expanding legal immigration and asylum pathways.

 View source →Feb 25, 2026 · Congress.gov (House roll-call)